 Tax-reduction policies for businesses and individuals, more preferable loan limits

 Implement certain one-off measures to reduce taxes.
-To lower the tax burden for taxpayers, the government will carry out certain tax-cutting policies.
+The government will carry out certain tax-cutting policies to lower the tax burden for taxpayers.
 One key policy is decreasing profits tax for the year of assessment 2021/22 by 100%, subject to a cap of $10,000.

 Cut tax for resident workers as tenants.
-A reduction of HK$ 100,000 will be eligible for those who are paying housing rents while paying salaries tax or tax under personal assessment.
+A reduction of HK$ 100,000 will be eligible for those who are paying housing rent while paying salaries tax or tax under personal assessment.

 Allow higher loan limits for homeowners.
-For first-time buyers of a house, it is eligible to borrow 90% of the property value which is not over HK$ 10 million.
-For the second buying time, buyers can borrow 80% of property value which is not over HK$ 12 million.
+First-time house buyers are eligible to borrow 90% of the property value, which is not over HK$ 10 million.
+For the second buying time, buyers can borrow 80% of the property value which is not over HK$ 12 million.

-Shift from 5% flat rate to progressive tax rate for domestic properties.
-The progressive rate will be 5, 8 or 12% based on the rateable value of properties.
-The implementation will be from 2024/25.
+Shift from a 5% flat rate to a progressive tax rate for domestic properties.
+The progressive rate will be 5, 8, or 12% based on the rateable value of properties.
+The implementation will be from 2024 to 2025.

 Set new tax rates for multinational corporations.
 In response to Economic Cooperation and Development’s international tax reform, multinational firms will be subject to a global minimum tax rate of 15 %.
-Additionally, domestic minimum top-up tax will be also applicable to these corporations.
+The domestic minimum top-up tax will also apply to these corporations.

 Consumption voucher handouts of HK$ 10,000

-To stimulate the purchasing power, the Hong Kong government will hand out electronic vouchers to 6.6 million permanent residents and new immigrants aged 18 or above.
+The Hong Kong government will hand out electronic vouchers to 6.6 million permanent residents and new immigrants aged 18 or above to stimulate purchasing power.
 The vouchers can be used for digital consumption.
 The handouts are in response to the spending decline that significantly damaged local enterprises.